stroiman/respect/README.md

   ])
 ```

-The only mutating construct here is the function `register` which adds the test
+The only mutating construct here is the function `register` which adds the group
-context to a root context.
+of examples to an implicit root group.

 ### Pending tests